Guidelines for application

 How to apply?

 The application is completed and submitted online.
-You can access the application form here.
+You can access the application form at the bottom of the page.
 You will first need to register on the online application system.
-The application should be submitted by the project’s Principal Investigator (PI) during the application period.
+The application should be submitted by the project’s PI during the application period.
 No paper copies are accepted.

 When will the applicants be informed of the decisions?